 Bowles DNA Project

 The Bowles of Springhill, co.
-TipperaryBack to The Bowles of Tipperary Family history research by Dominic Bowles of Valcartier, Quebec in the 1990's found that his ancestor John Bowles had come to Canada from The Commons, co.
+TipperaryBack to The Bowles of Tipperary or The Bowles of Killenaule Queries that were made in the 1990's by Dominic Bowles of Valcartier, Quebec in various family history forums online claim that his ancestor John Bowles had come to Canada from The Commons, co.
 Tipperary and that his parents were Joseph Bowles and Ellen Mackey of Springhill, an estate just west of Killenaule, co.
 Tipperary.
-I have been able to confirm that from parish records but he also left us a list of Joseph Bowles' children which I have no reason to doubt but have not yet been able to confirm:
+I have been unable to contact Dominic but I have largely confirmed his findings.
+The Killenaule (RC) parish register has an entry for John Bowles being baptized on Sept.
+14, 1790 to parents Joseph Bowles and Ellen Mackey of Springhill.

 John, George, Charles, Thomas, Margaret, Rose, Ann and Catherine